JenniferMack/Ulysses-post-to-WP/README.md

 ## For WordPress.com Users

-Blogs hosted on WordPress.com don’t have SSL security for the main blog pages, but the admin interface does.
-For this use the WordPress.com blog name, instead of the actual URL.
+Blogs hosted on WordPress.com have been upgraded to use SSL security recently.
+So the default is now to use SSL.

-If your blog is located at `myawesomeblog.wordpress.com`, use that for the blog URL in the settings.
-Even if your blog’s public URL is different, this will still work.
-Activate SSL, as shown in #4 above, and now your password won’t be sent in plaintext.
+If your blog has a custom domain name, you still need to use the WordPress.com blog URL (`myawesomeblog.wordpress.com`, for example)  in the `yourWPblogURL` setting.
+Using the custom domain might work, but the WordPress.com URL always works.

 ## Files

 `wp-post.rb`: This is a stand-alone script for use from the command line.
 It takes standard input and posts to WordPress.
 If you have HTML on the clipboard, the easiest command is `pbpaste | wp-post.rb`.
+It’s the same code that’s contained in the Automator app.
+So only download this if you care about posting from the command line.
+It’s not included in the zip file for this reason.

-`automator-app.zip`: This is a zip file of the Automator app.
+`automator-app.zip`: This is a zip file of the Automator app and the settings file.
 It has to be zipped to survive the trip to GitHub and back.
-Unzipping this will create the `Post-to-WordPress.app`.
+Unzipping this will create the `Post-to-WordPress.app` and `ulysses-wp-password.json`.

 There will be a security warning the first time the app is run.
 This is because it wasn’t created on your computer.
 To open it, right-click and chose open, and then click the open button.
 Now the app can run normally.
 Place it in a convenient place on your Mac (`~/Applications` is a good place), and then select it as the app Ulysses will export to.

 ## Problems & Bugs

 Please [open an issue][4] if you find a problem or bug.
 If you want to contribute, [pull requests][5] are always welcome.

-## Notes

-_2015-04-21_

-I’ve simplified the app as to not have the posting code inside of it.
-Having one external script is easier to maintain and update.
-The Automator apps don’t travel well to GitHub and back.
-This way I shouldn’t have to update it again as there’s no posting code inside of it.
-But it now needs both parts, the ruby script and the Automator app to work.
-It’s a little more work to setup than the old app, but works the same.

-Also, the posting behavior is different.
-Instead of being sent to the blog as a draft.
-It is sent as a scheduled post set to be published two hours in the future.
-This is so I don’t have to interact with WordPress at all.
-I also won’t forget to publish a draft if I get distracted.
-I think two hours is enough time to check the preview if there’s any question about formatting.

-This app now uses the WordPress native posting API instead of the MetaWeblog API.
-That’s why posts can now be scheduled.

-If there’s interest, I can create and maintain a draft posting branch that has the old behavior.

-_2015-04-22_

-Posts weren't being properly scheduled for the future.
-This has to do with WP keeping the post dates in UTC time internally.
-Even though the documentation says local time is okay.
-It wasn't.
-Now it's fixed.
-I also made it easier to find the variable to change the delay time.

-Update to force comments open.
-I have comments set to close after 14 days, but comments were closed when uploading.

-_2015-05-22_

-I pushed several commits:

-- Added an option for using categories instead of tags.
-- Reverted to using local time for the post time.
-Previously UTC time was needed, now on WP.com at least, this is fixed.
-- Updated this file.

 [1]:	https://github.com/JenniferMack/Ulysses-post-to-WP/archive/master.zip "Direct .zip download."
 [2]:	http://jennifermack.net/2015/04/08/post-to-wordpress-from-ulysses/ "Blog link"